 The effectiveness of Advisory Committees and of individual Committee members will be reviewed on an annual basis, including the terms of reference.
-There is an expectation of 100% attendance at Advisory Committee meetings and attendance will be evaluated when a member is due to be re-appointed.
-Attendance at Advisory Committee meetings will also be reported on in the Annual Report.
+Attendance at Advisory Committee meetings will be reported on in the Annual Report.

 7.4 Function of the Committee Chairperson